Today I’m talking about the best investment benchmark…inflation!

 - Cash flow and expense tracking

-As financial advisors have begun helping their clients manage more than their investments, the way that we look at investments has changed, too.
+As financial advisors started helping their clients manage more than just investments, the way that we look at investments has changed, too.

 Because the S&P 500 (or any other investment benchmark) has little to do with how you are going to be able to achieve retirement, nor can it tell you if you’re on track to accomplish what you want in life.

-By keeping track of inflation with respect to your investments, you can make sure you’ll have the cash you need to reach your lifestyle goals in retirement.
+By keeping track of inflation with respect to your investments, you can ensure you’ll have the cash you need to reach your lifestyle goals in retirement.